Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: RESULTS

 The 2D isotropic XY model show a FM LRO at $T=0$.
-However, as per Mermin-Wagner theorem $<m>=0$ at any finite temperature in a 2D XY model.
+However, as per Mermin-Wagner theorem $<m>=0$ at any finite temperature in a 2D XY model in thermodynamic limit.
 Numerically for a small $T=0.2J/k_B$, bound vortex-antivortex pairs are observed in different pockets in the 2D lattice.
 It's better discernible if we plot the spin deviations or $eg.$, $\partial_x\theta$ within the lattice (see Fig.\ref{fig:iso_dmi_spin}(a)).
-It shows many local clusters of vortex-antivortex (with positive and negative $\partial_x\theta$ values respectively) pairs.
-At a high temperature, however, vortices and antivortices are more scattered through the lattice and do not appear as local pairs (see Fig.\ref{fig:iso_dmi_spin}(b)).
-Finite DMI strength gives a diagonal arrangement of spins (along $\hat{x}-\hat{y}$ direction where the minimum energy configuration sees no effect of $\xi$ for NN advancement along positive/negative $x$ followed by negative/positive $y$ directions) in the ground state which gets disrupted with temperature when topological excitations of vortex-antivortex pairs appear in the lattice.
+It shows many local clusters of vortex-antivortex (with positive and negative $\partial_x\theta$ values respectively) pairs. {In fact, a small-magnitude value in the Fig.\ref{fig:iso_dmi_spin} color scales indicates a FM-like region while a comparatively large positive/negative value indicates counter-clockwise/clockwise rotation of spin vectors relative to its x neighbor on the left.} At a high temperature, vortices and antivortices are more scattered through the lattice and do not appear as local pairs (see Fig.\ref{fig:iso_dmi_spin}(b)). { Fig.\ref{fig:iso_dmi_spin}(c) gives typical spin patterns in a low-$T$ quasi-ordered phase for $d=1$.} Finite DMI strength gives a diagonal arrangement of spins (along $\hat{x}-\hat{y}$ direction) at low temperatures because in a minimum energy configuration, the positive $x$ and $y$ neighbor of each lattice point should have same spin cantings (as per Eq.\ref{eq:dmi_ham}) in the ground state.
+But this gets disrupted with temperature when topological excitations of vortex-antivortex pairs appear in the lattice. {Similarly, a low-$T$ anisotropic system prefers collinear alignments; more precisely, FM-like spin orientations along the direction of stronger exchange interactions (see Fig.\ref{fig:iso_dmi_spin}(d)).}